Auro-93/bonny-state-bonus-rest-api/README.md

    git clone https://github.com/Auro-93/bonny-state-bonus-rest-api.git
    ```

-2. Create a config.php file in the project root, following the pattern that you can find in the config.example.php file.
+2. Create a <strong>config.php</strong> file in the project root, following the pattern that you can find in the <strong>config.example.php</strong> file.
 Replace the example values ​​with your own data.
 For example:

    ```sh
    return [